Senate Democrat Rips Republicans’ ‘Blind Loyalty’ To Donald Trump, Says Americans ‘Should Be Scared’

 “This entire country should be scared that at a moment when we need patriots, what we are getting is blind partisan loyalty,” Murphy said.

-Murphy, who like many other Democrats condemned the president for telling reporters on Friday that he thinks China should investigate Biden and his family, argued that the only reason Trump is getting away with suggesting such ideas is because Republicans are letting it happen.
+Murphy, who like many other Democrats condemned the president for telling reporters on Friday that he thinks China should investigate Biden and his family, argued that the only reason Trump is getting away with suggesting such ideas is that Republicans are letting it happen.

 “He telegraphed that he’s gonna ask China to do the same thing he asked the Ukrainians to do this week because Republicans are allowing to — are — are allowing him to do it,” Murphy explained.

-He went on to suggest that the time is now for “patriots” to step up to the plate and do something to save America, before making the prediction that American citizens will soon begin to ask their representatives to speak out.
+He went on to suggest that the time is now for “patriots” to step up to the plate and do something to save America before making the prediction that American citizens will soon begin to ask their representatives to speak out.

 “And I think there are a lot of regular citizens out there that are going to demand that their members of Congress look at the facts, make a decision on the facts, not make a decision based on their loyalty to the cult of Donald Trump,” Murphy said.

-Only a small number of prominent Republicans have broken ranks with the White House in the wake of the Ukraine phone call controversy, which recently sparked a formal impeachment inquiry into Trump by the Democrat-led House.
+Only a small number of prominent Republicans have broken ranks with the White House in the wake of the Ukraine phone-call controversy, which recently sparked a formal impeachment inquiry into Trump by the Democrat-led House.

 As previously reported by The Inquisitr, Sen. Mitt Romney, who has long been at odds with Trump, was one of the first on the right to call out the president for suggesting China be involved in investigating the Bidens, a claim that Trump’s critics say is akin to asking for a foreign entity to interfere with the 2020 election.